 One of the techniques employed in speed reading is the use of a reading pointer or guide than moves down the page as you read.
 This may be tracing the tip of a pen across the words or dragging a page down the text as you proceed.
 Either way it helps ensure constant and consistent progress through the material and helps prevent going back over the material or losing position.
 You may be thinking this is not exactly a “Tech” Tool, but hey, think of it as retro.
 Pens are making a come back!

 Going through the material quickly, it is often difficult to comprehend and digest it.
 As advocated in the previous section, I would suggest to merely understand the relevance and importance of the particular information being covered at that point.
-When we cover sentences/paragraphs that are important we need to flag this information to allow a second review of this most critical information and to allow it to be better understood and internalized.
+When we cover sentences/paragraphs that are important we need to flag this information to allow a second review of this most critical information and to allow it to be better understood and internalised.
 To enable that, I would advocate the use of a mindmap.
 Mindmaps are a great visual tool for taking notes, especially from E-Books.
 Typically a mindmap is created around a central topic with related ideas and notes radiating from this central topic.
 Each of those ideas/notes can also be broken down to separate elements and in doing so we create a hierarchy of noted points from the central theme of the mindmap.
 An example of this is shown below.

 Here are a couple of preferred ways of using mindmaps for recording study notes.

-For iPad users you could certainly do worse than this excellent mindmapping app.
+For IPad users you could certainly do worse than this excellent mindmapping app.
 Check out the full Review of IthoughtsHD here.
 For taking study notes I use these three approaches

-- Noting short bullet points from the E-Book: swipe from the book reading app to iThoughtsHD with the three finger swipe.
+- Noting short bullet points from the E-Book: swipe from the book reading app to IThoughtsHD with the three finger swipe.
 Add a new branch/sub branch as necessary and either type of paste in the bullet point.

 - Pictures/Diagrams: As they say a picture is worth a thousand words.
 So, when a thousand words is not desirable, take a screenshot of the E-Book.
 Zoom as necessary to get the picture framed and edit if really necessary.
-Swipe across to iThoughtsHD and attach the screenshot as a file to the mindmap entry.
+Swipe across to IthoughtsHD and attach the screenshot as a file to the mindmap entry.

 Freemind is a lightweight mindmapping app that runs on Java.
 If reading an E-Book on the PC, notes and pictures can also be copied across into the mind maps created on Freemind.
 For most efficient utilisation use on a two monitor setup or if you are lucky enough to have one of those cinematic widescreen jobs – also fine.

-I hope you found the effective study tips here helpful to get through the mountain of dry reading material.
+I hope you found the tips here helpful to get through the mountain of dry reading material.
 Give them a go and feel free to comment on any other techniques you find useful.